Dr. Léo Picard

 About me

-I’m a recent Ph.D. graduate and assistant at the University of Basel within the Department of Public Economics.
-My research focuses on the effectiveness of the E.U.
-Emissions Trading Scheme and its impacts on firms’ behavior.
+I’m a recent Ph.D. graduate and Research Associate at the University of Basel within the Department of Public Economics.
+My research focuses on the effectiveness of the European Union Emissions Trading System (EU ETS) and its impacts on firms’ behavior.

 Download my C.V.